SpotswoodCollege/eotc-helper/.github/CONTRIBUTING.md

 ## Fixing Things Yourself

-* If you want to fix something (like a typo) yourself and have some experience with Github, you can fork the repository.
+* If you want to fix something (like a typo or bug) yourself and have some experience with Github, you can fork the repository.
 Then fix the bug as normal, and submit a pull request.
 * If a commit is a change to documentation, include [ci skip] or [skip ci] in its body.
 * Thanks for helping out!
 We will try to review your PR as soon as possible.